State & Federal Accountability

 Local Control and Accountability Plan (LCAP)

 As part of the LCFF, school districts and county offices of education must develop, adopt, and annually update a three-year plan called The Local Control and Accountability Plan (LCAP).
-The LCAP is to be written and developed with feedback and input from community stakeholder groups.
-Staff, parents and students are asked to provide input on ten different components of the LCAP.
+The LCAP is to be written and developed with feedback and input from community education partners.
+Staff, parents, and students are asked to provide input on various components of the LCAP.

 School District LCAPs VCOE LCAP